 Ease of Use

 Trust & Will’s service is relatively fast and straightforward.
-You can answer the site’s questions, download and review your will, and sign it electronically in as little as 10 minutes.
-The site also ships you a paper copy you can sign and have notarized in person.
+You can answer the site’s questions and download your will in as little as 10 minutes.
+Alternatively, you can have the site ship you a paper copy.
+You can also access and edit your completed will at any time.

-If you’re a customer of the insurance company Haven Life, you get access to Trust & Will for free.
-For everyone else, the service costs $69 for individuals or $129 for couples.
-You can also purchase a guardianship document for $39 ($49 for couples).
-The service comes with a 30-day money-back guarantee.
+If you’re a customer of the insurance company Haven Life and have signed up for its Haven Life Plus rider, you get access to Trust & Will for free.
+For everyone else, the service costs $89 for individuals or $159 for couples.
+You can also purchase a stand-alone guardianship document for $39 ($69 for couples).

 The legal resource Nolo, which helps people find a lawyer or consult a legal encyclopedia, has partnered with Quicken to produce Quicken WillMaker & Trust.
 This downloadable software, available for Mac or Windows computers, is easy to use and can meet all your will-making needs for one flat fee.

 What sets Quicken WillMaker apart from the competition is its comprehensiveness.
 It can do more than just help you make a will.
 It offers complete customized estate planning.
-You can use it to create a health care directive (also called a living will), a financial power of attorney, a living trust, a letter to survivors outlining your last wishes, and many related documents.
+You can use it to create a living will, a financial power of attorney, a living trust, a letter to survivors outlining your last wishes, and many related documents.

 Quicken WillMaker is updated yearly.
 Documents made using the software are valid in every state in the United States except Louisiana.
 Nolo works with a team of lawyer-editors to make sure all its documents reflect the laws of the state where they’ll be used.
 However, its documents aren’t valid in U.S. territories or Canada.